 Specific Pre-Operative Instructions

-WASHING: Wash the evening prior to surgery and the day of surgery paying particular attention to the breast region.
+WASHING: Wash the evening prior to surgery and the day of surgery, paying particular attention to the breast region.
 This decreases the bacterial count and should decrease the risks of infection.
 Do not shave or wax under your arms in the three days prior to your surgery.
 This is best done prior to this.

 CLOTHING: Wear loose, comfortable clothing and footwear.
 A shirt with a button or zipper opening is ideal for removal.

-SMOKING: Smoking increases the risks of complications significantly and should be ceased 6 – 8 weeks prior to surgery.
+SMOKING: Smoking and vaping increases the risks of complications significantly and should be ceased 6 – 8 weeks prior to surgery.

 FASTING: You should have nothing to eat or drink for 6 hours before your operation.
-If you are required to take medication during this time please speak with us to check if this can be taken before the 6 hour fasting period or after your procedure.
+If you are required to take medication during this time, please speak with us to check if this can be taken before the 6-hour fasting period or after your procedure.